couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 query.setStale(Stale.UPDATE_AFTER);
 ```
 ##### ComplexKeys
 The setters have docblocks to explain their meaning, but there is one thing you should be aware of.
-Since those arguments get transformed into HTTP query parameters, certain transformations need to be done, the most important one being escaping of values.
-Since escaping tends to get hairy pretty quickly, especially if you are potentially dealing with brackets (for arrays) and quotes, a `ComplexKey` utility class is available.
+Because those arguments get transformed into HTTP query parameters, certain transformations need to be done, the most important one being escaping of values.
+Because escaping tends to get hairy pretty quickly, especially if you might be dealing with brackets (for arrays) and quotes, a `ComplexKey` utility class is available.
 It removes the escaping burden from you and helps with inferring the correct wire format for the given object.
 All of the methods that take a `ComplexKey` also take a raw `String`, so you can always provide your own arguments if needed.

 Let's say we only want to get two keys out of our view index.
 Couchbase Server needs a format like `["key1","key2"]`, but we also need to encode it properly.
 Let's try the raw way first: